zh2395/KPC/README.md

 `Y` : a matrix of responses (n by dy);
 `X`: a matrix of predictors (n by dx);
 `k`: the kernel function used for Y;
-`Knn`: the number of nearest neighbors, or "MST".
+`Knn`: the number of nearest neighbors, or "MST";
 `num_features`: the number of variables to be selected (which cannot be larger than dx).
-The default value of `num_features` is `NULL` and in that case it will be set equal to dx.
+The default value of `num_features` is `NULL` and in that case it will be set equal to dx;
 `stop`: If `stop == TRUE`, then the automatic stopping criterion (stops at the first instance of negative Tn, as mentioned in the paper) will be implemented and continued till `num_features` many variables are selected.
-If `stop == FALSE` then exactly `num_features` many variables are selected.
+If `stop == FALSE` then exactly `num_features` many variables are selected;
-`numCores`: number of cores that are going to be used for parallelizing the process.
+`numCores`: number of cores that are going to be used for parallelizing the process;
-`verbose`: whether to print each selected variables during the forward stepwise algorithm (default `FALSE`).
+`verbose`: whether to print each selected variables during the forward stepwise algorithm (default `FALSE`);

 It is suggested to normalize the predictors before applying `KFOCI`. `KFOCI` returns a vector of the indices, from 1,...,dx, of the selected variables.